e-c-k-e-r/vall-e/docs/README.md

 * speaker similarity is rather mediocre for unseen speakers, the model isn't as robust for mapping speakers to its latent space as it is for seen speakers.
 * despite being rather robust, some vocal stutters makes it way in.

+### "Postmortem" ""Postmortem""

+The model even working at all might entirely be a fluke.

+A naive embedding implementation (`./vall_e/models/base.py`) manages to "just work" for EnCodec, while other audio codecs (DAC, `nvidia/audio-codec-44khz`) fail to converge meaningfully.

+A more codec-aware embedding/classifier implementation (`./vall_e/models/base_v2.py`) fails to properly learn all levels for any codec, even with all the additional cruft to help things.
+Even scaling the model up just has the gradients seem a little more chaotic with about the same training progression.

 ## Notices and Citations

 Unless otherwise credited/noted in this repo or within the designated Python file, this repository is [licensed](/LICENSE) under AGPLv3.